Deep Learning for Retinal Degeneration Assessment: A Comprehensive Analysis of the MARIO Challenge: Data description

 \subsection{Sources of errors from data and annotation}

 We observed two main sources of inter-annotator variability:

 \begin{enumerate} \item The distinction between an absence of disease activity and a stable activity (two types of non-evolution). \item The distinction between an eliminated activity and a reduced (but not fully eliminated) activity.
-Experts disagreed for about 25\% of the B-scan pairs. \end{enumerate}
+Experts disagreed for about 25\% of the B-scan pairs, corresponding to an approximate pairwise agreement rate of 75\% on the simplified three-class task for the Brest test set. \end{enumerate}

 Another source of error arose during image acquisition.
 The operator sometimes forgot to activate the follow-up mode, resulting in non-registered OCT volumes.
 This occurred in about 10\% of consecutive acquisitions.